scopatz/sempervirens/docs/privacy-policy.md

 receive requests about you from a government or related to a lawsuit.
 We'll notify you when we're asked to hand over your information in this way, unless we're legally prohibited from doing so.
-Nothing in  this policy is intended to limit any legal defences or objections that you may have to a third party's request to disclose your information.
+Nothing in  this policy is intended to limit any legal defenses or objections that you may have to a third party's request to disclose your information.

 When we believe it is necessary to prevent harm to you or someone else we may release